RoshanAswal/E-Commerce/README.md

 ### Profile Page

-Users can find their details like their contact information also their shipping address in the profile section along with their UPI id for transactions.
+Users can find their details like their contact information also their shipping address in the profile section along with their UPI ID for transactions.
 ![Screenshot 2023-11-01 105857](https://github.com/RoshanAswal/E-Commerce/assets/73030476/722eea00-7aeb-4df6-9ac0-8e1470a7ec79)